Heed the Warning Signs: New Agent Hiring Tips - offrs broker feedback and reviews

 Your Marketing Strategies Don't Mesh

 Consider the digital abilities of your potential new agent.
 If you're an old-school, in-office type of broker, you may not want someone who expects to work from home on their laptop all day.
 However, keep in mind that balance is good.
 Is the agent more accustomed to using DocuSign and email or do they prefer coming into the office to sign papers?
-With so many marketing options available it'll pay to have a wide breadth of skills at your disposal.
+With so many real estate marketing options available it'll pay to have a wide breadth of skills at your disposal.

 They Don't Know the Area